Bisque-IO/bop/docs/aof2/aof2_store.md

 See [`aof2_design_next.md`](aof2_design_next.md#111-rollover-handshake-ap2) for the higher-level state machine and how downstream services should handle the `WouldBlock` contract.

+### Durability Cursor and Admission Metrics

+- Each `TieredInstance` maintains a durability cursor that records the highest requested flush offset and the bytes proven durable per segment.
+- The cursor remains in-memory and is reseeded from recovered segment scans whenever the flush worker advances progress, so restart rebuilds pending flush state without writing metadata to disk.
+- Recovery hydrates the cursor before rebuilding the catalog so background hydrations and readers observe the correct durability watermark.
+- Admission metrics record the latency to acquire an `AdmissionGuard` and the frequency of `WouldBlock` events per backpressure kind.
+Snapshots are available via `AofManagerHandle::admission_metrics()` for integration with dashboards.

 ---

 ## Tier 1 - Warm Cache and Compression Layer